 - The APS archives the e-mails here (https://mailman.aps.anl.gov/pipermail/gsas-ii/), but offers no search capabilities.

 We frequently get bug reports without enough information to find what is wrong or that might have already been fixed.
-Before reporting a bug, please confirm you are using the newest GSAS-II version (see Help/Check for Updates").
+Before reporting a bug, please confirm you are using the newest GSAS-II version (see !Help/"Check for Updates").
 If in the latest version, and we can reproduce your bug, we will work on fixing it.
 Suggestions for improvements are also welcome.

 To report a bug, either send an e-mail to the mailing list (gsas-ii "at" mailman.aps.anl.gov) or send it to both of us (vondreele "at" anl.gov and toby "at" anl.gov).
 Also, please do the following:

-3) Get us the .gpx file — don’t send that to gsas-ii@…, but you can e-mail it to toby@… and vondreele@….
-Better still, upload it to https://anl.box.com/s/al9fl3on5xvxqjql2y4q (you will need to set up a guest account) or use some other sharing service, such as dropbox.com and include a link in the e-mail.
+2) Get us the .gpx file — don’t send that to gsas-ii@…, but you can e-mail it to toby@… and vondreele@….
+Better still, upload it to https://anl.box.com/s/al9fl3on5xvxqjql2y4q (you will need to set up a box.com guest account) or use some other sharing service, such as dropbox.com; include a link in the e-mail.

-4) Please tell us exactly what you need to do to reproduce the error from the .gpx file (please provide the order that you click on menus and buttons, they may matter.)
+3) Please say what you need to do to reproduce the error from the .gpx file (please provide a detailed list of menu commands, button clicks, etc. so we can duplicate that.)
 If we can't reproduce it, we can't fix it.

-5) If your error involves processing an image, we will need that too.
-Again please don’t send that to the full list, either.
+4) If your error involves processing an image, we will need that too.
+Again please don’t send that to gsas-ii@…, either.

 GSAS-II Project tracking

 Updates to the source code can be followed using the Timeline Trac tool at this website.
 To enter a ticket, send an e-mail to Brian Toby.
 The Roadmap feature is not currently in use.

 For a complete list of GSAS-II wiki pages, see TitleIndex.